Algebraic K-theory of real topological K-theory: Hochschild homology and motivic filtrations

 We plot each motivic spectral sequence with stem on the horizontal axis and motivic filtration on the vertical axis.
 Given this convention, if $\|x\| = (n,2w-n)$ then $\|d_r(x)\| = (n-1,2w-n+r)$.
 Note that we write $E_r^{n,2w-n}$ where it is also standard to write $E_r^{2w-n,2w}$ in the literature.
 With these conventions, the motivic spectral sequence $E_r^{n,s}$-term is concentrated in internal degrees $n+s = 2w$ and, consequently, $d_r = 0$ for all even integers $r\ge 2$. \end{definition}

-Our first aim is to show that the filtrations from Definition~\ref{def: motivic filtrations on THH TN and TP} agree with the motivic filtrations considered in \cite{HRW}*{Variant~4.2.2}.

-\begin{definition}[\cite{HRW}*{Definition~2.3.1}] A map $A \to B$ of $2$-complete $\bE_\infty$ rings is \emph{evenly free} if for each nonzero even $\bE_\infty$ $A$-algebra $C$ the pushout $B \otimes_A C$ is equivalent as a $C$-module to a nonzero wedge sum of even suspensions of~$C$. \end{definition}
+Our first aim is to show that the filtrations from Definition~\ref{def: motivic filtrations on THH TN and TP} agree with the motivic filtrations considered in~\cite{HRW}*{Definition~4.2.1}. \begin{definition}[\cite{HRW}*{Definition~2.2.15(4)}] A map $A \to B$ of $\bE_\infty$-rings is \emph{$2$-completely evenly free} if for each nonzero even $\bE_\infty$ $A$-algebra $C$ of bounded $2$-power torsion the pushout $B \otimes_A C$ is equivalent as a $C$-module to a nonzero wedge sum of even suspensions of~$C$.
+In the future, we will omit ``$2$-completely'' and simply refer to such maps of $\bE_{\infty}$-rings as evenly free maps, to be consistent with our conventions. \end{definition}

 \begin{remark} This condition on $B \otimes_A C$ is equivalent to $\pi_*(B \otimes_A C)$ being a nonzero free $C_*$-module on generators in even stems.
-An evenly free map $A \to B$ of $2$-complete $\bE_\infty$ rings is eff (= evenly faithfully flat), in the sense of~\cite{HRW}*{Definition~2.2.13}, as per~\cite{HRW}*{Remark~2.3.2}. \end{remark}
+An evenly free map $A \to B$ of $\bE_\infty$-rings is $2$-completely eff (= evenly faithfully flat), in the sense of~\cite{HRW}*{Definition~2.2.15(2)}, as per~\cite{HRW}*{Remark 2.2.16}. \end{remark}

 \begin{lemma} The complexification map $\ko \to \ku$ is evenly free.
 Moreover, for each even $\bE_\infty$ $\ko$-algebra~$C$ there is an isomorphism of $C_*$-algebras

 where $\hat b_1^2 = b_1^2+c_2b_1 +c_4$ for some $c_2, c_4 \in C_*$ with $|c_2| = 2$ and $|c_4| = 4$. \end{lemma}